top of page

 Raincoat, Synthetic Resin Coated, O.D.

-The rain coat was widely issued, commonly seen in Normandy photos and far more widely carried since it was a handier item and much more compact than any other type of coat.
+The raincoat was widely issued, commonly seen in Normandy photos and far more widely carried since it was a handier item and much more compact than any other type of coat.

 1.jpg